binDongKim/Study-RxJS/What is Reactive Programming.md

 ## Core Concepts

 - Reactive programming is programming with asynchronous data streams.
+- Anything can be considered as a stream.
 - A stream can be used as an input to another one.
+- Operators/functions return a **new stream** based on the original stream.
+It does not modify the original click stream in any way.
+This is a property called **immutability**.
 - You can *merge* two streams.
 You can *filter* a stream to get another one that has only those events you are interested in.
 You can *map* data values from one stream to another new one.
-- Observable can emit three different things: a value (of some type), an error, or a "completed" signal.
-- Consider that the "completed" takes place, for instance, when the current window or view containing that button is closed.
-- We capture these emitted events only **asynchronously**, by defining a function that will execute when a value is emitted, another function when an error is emitted, and another function when 'completed' is emitted.
-- The "listening" to the stream is called **subscribing**.
-The functions we are defining are **observers**.
-The stream is the **subject** (or **observable**) being observed.
-- Operators/functions return a **new stream** based on the original stream.
-It does not modify the original click stream in any way.
-This is a property called **immutability**.
-- Anything can be considered as a stream.